trevornei/umt_cs_scrape/README.md

 # Welcome.

-### My Name is Trevor Nei - I'm a CS student at the University of
+### My Name is Trevor Nei - I'm a CS student at the University of Montana

 Montana.
 Here is my first full stack web app.
 The purpose of this app is to scrape my degrees course requirements, to save the tabular data to a GH repo,